 B.S. degree program In addition to the prerequisites, the B.S. degree requires at least twelve course credits, consisting of the core requirements, the concentration and the two-term senior requirement.

-Core courses Two core courses in the humanities and social sciences selected from EVST 120, 226, 255, 340, or 345; and two natural science core courses from EVST 201 and 202L, 200, 223 or 242.
+Core courses Two core courses in the humanities and social sciences selected from EVST 120, 226, 255, 340, or 345; and two natural science core courses from EVST 200, EVST 201, 223 or 242.
 Completing one course in each area is recommended before the end of the sophomore year.

-Area of concentration Students plan their concentration in consultation with the director of undergraduate studies and the student's adviser.
+Areas of concentration Students plan their concentration in consultation with the director of undergraduate studies and the student's adviser.
 A concentration is defined as six courses that provide analytical depth in a particular environmental problem or issue of interest, as well as disciplinary expertise.
 One of these six courses must be an advanced seminar (200 level or higher) that exposes students to primary literature, extensive writing requirements, and experience with research methods.
 For the B.S. degree, three of the six courses must have the science (Sc) designation, and two must provide interdisciplinary context to the concentration.
-Past concentrations include Biodiversity and Conservation; Climate Change and Energy; Environmental History; Environmental Policy; Food and Agriculture; Human Health and Environment; and Urban Environments.
-Students also have the opportunity to design a unique concentration within the major, in consultation with the director of undergraduate studies.
+Past concentrations include biodiversity and conservation; climate change and energy; environmental history; environmental policy; food and agriculture; human health and environment; and urban environments.
+Students also have the opportunity to design a unique concentration within the major, in consultation with the DUS.

 Credit/D/Fail No course taken Credit/D/Fail may be counted toward the major, including prerequisites.

-Application to the Environmental Studies major Students typically apply to enter the major during their sophomore year.
-Applications are accepted throughout the year but decisions are made after two deadlines annually, December 10 and April 10.
-Applications must be made in writing to the director of undergraduate studies; details can be found on the program's Web site.
+Students typically apply to enter the major during their sophomore year.
+Applications are accepted throughout the year, and must be made in writing to the DUS; details can be found on the program's website.
 Juniors who have already completed considerable course work toward the major may also apply.
-Students considering a major in Environmental Studies should consult the director of undergraduate studies as early as possible in the freshman year.
+Students considering a major in Environmental Studies should consult the DUS as early as possible in the first year.

-Summer Environmental Fellowship During the summer between the junior and senior years, many students gain experience in the field through research or internships in an area pertinent to their senior research project.
+Summer Environmental Fellowship During the summer, many students gain experience in the field through research or internships in an area pertinent to their academic development or their senior essay project.
 Internships may be arranged with nonprofit organizations, government agencies, or corporations.
 Although the summer program is optional, many students take advantage of this opportunity with some financial support from the program.

 REQUIREMENTS OF THE MAJOR